Over 75% Repair, Maintenance Work Of Neelum Jhelum Hydropower Project Completed: NA Body Told - UrduPoint

 Over 75% Repair, Maintenance Work Of Neelum Jhelum Hydropower Project Completed: NA Body Told

-The National Assembly's Standing Committee on Water Resources on Wednesday was apprised that over 75 per cent repair and maintenance work of 969 MW Neelum-Jhelum Hydro Power Project had already been completed and remaining work would be complete shortly
+The National Assembly Standing Committee on Water Resources on Wednesday was apprised that over 75 per cent repair and maintenance work of 969 MW Neelum-Jhelum Hydro Power Project has already been completed and remaining work would be complete shortly

-ISLAMABAD, (UrduPoint / Pakistan Point News - 31st May, 2023 ) :The National Assembly's Standing Committee on Water Resources on Wednesday was apprised that over 75 per cent repair and maintenance work of 969 MW Neelum-Jhelum Hydro Power Project had already been completed and remaining work would be complete shortly.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 31st May, 2023 ) :The National Assembly Standing Committee on Water Resources on Wednesday was apprised that over 75 per cent repair and maintenance work of 969 MW Neelum-Jhelum Hydro Power Project has already been completed and remaining work would be complete shortly.

 The Project Director, Neelum-Jhelum Hydro Power Project informed the Standing Committee that as the project has insurance, so a claim of over Rs 41 billion has already been sent to concerned insurance companies.